CasGan/CS-479-Reverse-Engineering/Modules/Week4.md

   ###  Why would an attacker want to control the EIP register inside a program they want to take control of?

   ###  What is the AL register and how does it relate to EAX?
+   AL references the lower 8 bit (1 byte) of the 32 full bit EAX general register.

   ###  What is the result of the instruction `xor eax, eax` and where is it stored?